-Credit card testing often goes unnoticed by fraud-detection solutions and is usually detected when it’s too late.
-Without proper measurements in place, credit card testing fraud can be costly and damaging to SMBs and innocent credit card holders.
+Credit card testing often goes unnoticed by fraud-detection solutions and is usually discovered only when it’s too late.
+Without proper measurements in place, credit card testing fraud can be costly and damaging to both SMBs and cardholders.

 Fraudsters can potentially abuse any user-related function on your company’s website, such as the ability to enable payments.
 Once the scammer purchases a list of stolen credit card numbers, they test them to see which ones are valid by making small transactions on unsuspecting e-commerce sites.

 Fraudsters can enable bots to do this work efficiently.
 A bot can automatically submit orders on multiple websites to check credit card validity much faster than a fraudster inputting card numbers one by one could.

 The fraudster’s end goal is to find valid credit cards they can use to make large online purchases or sell the list of validated credit cards to other cybercriminals.